haddocking/haddocking.github.io/education/HADDOCK-local-tutorial/index.md

 <hr>
 ### Defining AIRs from interface mapping on one side, full surface on the other

-To illustrate such a case, we will define restraints between the CRD loops residue of an antibody and the entire surface of its antigen.
+To illustrate such a case, we will define restraints between the CDR loops residue of an antibody and the entire surface of its antigen.
 The assumption is that we don't know yet the binding epitope on the antigen and want to sample the entire surface.
 We will use the same antibogy used above (1G6K) in the section about [Dealing with multi-chain proteins](#dealing-with-multi-chain-proteins).
 The CRD loops can be identified manually, or using for example the [Paratome webserver](http://ofranservices.biu.ac.il/site/services/paratome/index.html){:target="_blank"} (Kunik et al. doi: 10.1093/nar/gks480).
 Submitted the 4G6K PBD file to Paratome results in the following prediction:
 <pre style="background-color:#DAE4E7">
 >paratome_8633_pdbChain_H (heavy chain)
 QVQLQESGPGLVKPSQTLSLTCSFSGFSLSTSGMGVGWIRQPSGKGLEWLAHIWWDGDESYNPSLKSRLTISKDTSKNQV